CartoDB/research-public/scsc20-workshop-cartoframes/README.md

 Giulia Carella (giulia@carto.com) & Miguel Álvarez (malvarez@carto.com)

-This repository contains the material for the workshop Integrating CARTOframes into Spatial Data Science workflows.
+This repository contains the material for the workshop *Integrating CARTOframes into Spatial Data Science workflows*.
 It includes:

 - A deck with the slides used during the workshop
 - Two jupyter notebooks used for the practical session (links to satic previews can be found below)